 - Evaluation of presentation aids

 - Support in managing public speaking anxiety and communication apprehension

-What to bring to a Speaking Center session:
+What to bring to a session at the Speaking Center:

-- Your professor’s instructions and grading rubric for the oral communication assignment
+- The assignment description (and grading rubric if available) for the oral communication assignment

-- Questions to ask the tutor or problems you want to discuss
+- Questions to ask the peer tutor or problems you want to discuss

-The UT Center for Public Speaking sponsors the Speech Club.
-The mission of the Speech Club is to work in conjunction with the UT Center for Public Speaking to enhance oral communication skills and offer support services to the UT community, develop the oratory skills of club members, engage in speaking opportunities and compete in forensic competitions.
+The UT Center for Public Speaking also sponsors the Speech and Debate Club.
+The mission of the club is to work in conjunction with the UT Center for Public Speaking to enhance oral communication skills and offer support services to the UT community, develop the oratory skills of club members, engage in speaking opportunities and compete in forensic competitions.